Rooftop Koreans

 On March 3rd, 1991, California native Rodney King was caught speeding on the Foothill Freeway of the San Fernando Valley of Los Angeles.
 Consequently, LAPD officers attempted to pull him over as he was also visibly heavily intoxicated.
 King had other ideas, as he led the police on an 8-mile, high-speed chase, reaching speeds of up to 115 mph before being cornered and pulled from his 1988 Hyundai Excel.
 He likely attempted to evade law enforcement because he was currently on probation for a robbery conviction.
 When King resisted, the four white police officers on the scene tased him twice, and when he attempted to stand up, he was beaten with batons.

-Unbeknownst to the officers, an uninvolved bystander recorded the assault and subsequently sold the 89-second clip to a local television station, making national news overnight.
+Unbeknownst to the officers, an uninvolved bystander recorded the assault and subsequently sold the 89-second clip to a local television station, ultimately making national news seemingly overnight.

 Over a year after the initial incident, at 3:15pm on April 29th, 1992, the four LAPD officers involved were acquitted of all charges.
 The stage was set for the Los Angeles Riots of 1992.